 As well as overseeing the audit functions of Memphasys, the Audit and Risk Committee ensures potential risks are identified and managed.
-During the reporting period three of the four committee meetings were chaired by director, Mr John Pereira.
-The committee met three times during the 2016/2017 reporting period with all members attending the meetings.
+During the 2018 reporting period all committee meetings were chaired by director, Mr John Pereira.
+The committee met three times during the 2018 reporting period with all members attending the meetings.